WELCOME TO CAMP SONSHINE!

 If you have any questions, comments, or concerns regarding the traffic as you travel to and from Camp Sonshine, please don’t hesitate to give us a call.
 Thanks for your help!
 By each person doing their part we can ensure the safest, most enjoyable arrivals and departures possible.

 One easy way to reduce the amount of traffic coming and going each day at camp is to participate in one of our many great car pools.
 Many camp families participate in a carpool and have enjoyed the opportunity to meet new families from their neighborhood as well as saving a pretty penny at the pump from not having to drive out every day.
-If you are interested in being added to our carpool list to be distributed in May, please contact the camp office to let us know.

 Driving On Gravel